• Skip to main content

 • Also, include a controller file create.js using require('../controllers/update') assign it to updateController

 • Create a route /edit/:id to fetch data based on id that must be a number.
-It will call when you click edit button in the CRUD table
+It will call when you click the edit button in the CRUD table

 • Also, create another route /update/:id to update data based on id that must be a number.
 It will call when you submit the CRUD form